Zytekaron/zytekaron.com/cms/content/home-intro.md

-# Michael Thornes
+# CyPlayz

 Hello!
-I'm a 20-year-old software developer from Seattle, WA.
+My name is Cy, I'm a 18-year-old IT Major.